richafnu/Viva/Viva/glint/setup/understand-survey-access-methods.md

 > Survey access with authentication via Entra and personalized survey links send email invites and reminders with the correct links for survey access.
 Admins shouldn't copy links from the Viva Glint platform to share with users for these access methods.

 > [!NOTE]
-> If admins or managers access the Viva Glint application with a dashboard link during a live survey (not with a link in an invite or reminder email), they'll go to their dashboards.
+> If admins or managers access the Viva Glint application with a dashboard link during a live survey (not with a link in an invite or reminder email), they go to their dashboards.
 Users can access live surveys by going to the **My Surveys** tab.

 |Survey access method   |Survey entry point   |Landing page|
 |:----------|:-----------|:------------|